 Hi!
-Liz here from the Redo Your Furniture (aka Frame and Frills) workroom, with another simple decorating tip… painting concrete with Fusion Mineral Paint!
+Liz here with another simple decorating tip… painting concrete with Fusion Mineral Paint!
 Yup!
 Fusion is durable and great for outdoor projects too, like this cute vintage concrete bird I found a couple years ago.

 If you’ve been following along with my projects lately, you would know that this isn’t the first concrete thing I’ve painted with Fusion Mineral Paint.
 Here you can see the concrete porch floor I painted in a faux brick stencil using Fusion Mineral Paint, and here is the post from last year when I painted a vintage seahorse birdbath with Fusion Mineral Paint, (by the way, that has gone through last summer and a very cold and snowy winter outside and still looks as good as the day we put it out!)
 Here are details to keep in mind when painting concrete with Fusion Mineral paint…